 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

-Climate Lobbying Overview: FuelsEurope is heavily engaged with European climate policy.
-Despite positive top-line communications on Europe's long term climate ambition, including the European Green Deal, the organization appears not to be supporting reforms to increase the near term stringency of key EU's regulations (e.g. the EU ETS).
-FuelsEurope has, however, communicated strong support for the role of liquid fuels in the energy transition.
+Climate Lobbying Overview: FuelsEurope is heavily engaged with European climate policy in 2021-22.
+Despite generally positive top-line communications on Europe's long term climate ambition, including the European Green Deal, the organization appears unsupportive of reforms to increase the near term stringency of key EU regulations, including the EU Carbon Border Adjustment Mechanism (CBAM), EU Emissions Trading System (EU ETS), and CO2 emission standards for light-duty vehicles.

 Top-line Messaging on Climate Policy: FuelsEurope’s top-line messaging on climate policy appears to have become broadly more positive in 2021-23.
 FuelsEurope supported the EU’s target of climate neutrality by 2050 in a joint letter to the French President in March 2022.
 A May 2022 joint letter, signed by Fuels Europe, and numerous 2022 twitter posts echoed this support.
 However, it has often stressed the risk of carbon leakage for EU industrial competitiveness resulting from a unilateral increase in EU climate ambition, including in a joint statement in February 2022.
 Although FuelsEurope stated support for the EU’s Fit for 55 package in a joint statement in February 2022, in a February 2021 consultation response the association indicated that it prefers carbon pricing mechanisms as the primary tool for driving low-carbon technologies.